Koenkk/zigbee2mqtt.io/docs/guide/getting-started/README.md

 ```

 Here we can see that the adapter is owned by `root` and accessible from all users in the `dialout` group.
+#### 1.2) Ethernet Zigbee-Adapter
+Zigbee2MQTT supports mdns autodiscovery feature for Ethernet Zigbee-Adapters starting from the version.
+If your Ethernet Zigbee-Adapter supports mdns, you do not need to know the IP address of your Etherneе Zigbee-Adapter, Zigbee2MQTT will detect it and configure.
+Otherwise, you need to know the Ethernet Zigbee-Adapter's IP address:
+- Connect your adapter to your LAN network either over Ethernet or Wi-Fi, depending on your adapter.
+- Go to your Router/Switch setting and find the list of connected device.
+- Find the IP address and of your Ethernet Zigbee adapter.
+- You also need to know the communication port of your Ethernet Zigbee-Adapter.
+In most cases (TubeZB, SLZB-06) the default port is `6638`.
+You can check the port at your Adapter's user manual.

 ### 2.)
 Setup and start Zigbee2MQTT

 It's assumed, that you have a recent version of Docker and Docker Compose installed.

 First, we create a folder where we want the project to reside `mkdir folder-name`.
 In the folder, we create we save the `docker-compose.yml` file which defines how Docker would run our containers.
 The following file consists of two services, one for the MQTT-Server and one for Zigbee2MQTT itself.
-Be sure to adjust the file to your needs and match the devices-mount in the case your adapter was not mounted on `/dev/ttyUSB0`.
+Be sure to adjust the file to your needs and match the devices-mount in the case your adapter was not mounted on `/dev/ttyUSB0` or you use not USB but Ethernet Zigbee adapter.

 ```yaml